Indian Gaur: An Informative Overview of This Powerful Herbivore

 Gaurs live in herds, usually led by a dominant female.
 Males, on the other hand, are often solitary but join herds during the breeding season.
 They are generally peaceful animals but can turn aggressive if they feel threatened.
 Despite their massive size, gaurs are quite agile and can charge quickly when provoked.
 Communication within the herd occurs through low-frequency sounds, body postures, and scent markings, helping them stay connected in dense forests.

-• Poaching – Though illegal, gaurs are sometimes hunted for their meat and horns.
+• Poaching – Though protected by law, gaurs are occasionally hunted for meat and horns.

 Fascinating Facts About the Indian Gaur

 The Indian gaur is truly a symbol of strength and resilience in India’s wild landscapes.
-Preserving these magnificent creatures ensures a balanced ecosystem and a thriving natural heritage for future generations.
+Protecting this giant means protecting the balance of the forests it calls home, ensuring a thriving natural heritage for future generations.

 Wildlife Experiences